kmmbvnr/viewflow-docs-v1/docs/material_admin.rst

     pip install django-material

-And add it into INSTALLED_APPS settings
+And add it to INSTALLED_APPS settings

 .. code-block:: python